A Simple Constructive Proof of Wigner's Theorem: Statement and Proof

 Finally, consider $\phi_{\alpha \beta}$ and $\phi_{\gamma \delta}$ for arbitrary indices $\alpha$, $\beta$, $\gamma$, $\delta$.
 We know the same choice must be made between $\phi_{\alpha \beta}$ and $\phi_{\delta \beta}$, as well as between $\phi_{\delta \beta}$ and $\phi_{\beta \delta}$, and also between $\phi_{\beta \delta}$ and $\phi_{\gamma \delta}$.
 Following this chain, we see that the same choice must be made between $\phi_{\alpha \beta}$ and $\phi_{\gamma \delta}$, as desired.

-The work we've done up until now makes defining $U$ appropriately on an arbitrary nonzero vector $\psi$ easy.
+The work we've done up until now makes defining $U$ on an arbitrary nonzero vector $\psi$ easy.
 We expand $\psi$ as

-Let $c_\alpha \neq 0$ for some $\alpha$.
+Let $\alpha$ be an index such that $c_\alpha \neq 0$.
 We define $U\psi$ to be the unique normalized vector in the transformed ray such that the coefficient of $U\psi_\alpha$ is $c_\alpha$ if (\ref{linear}) is obeyed and $c_\alpha^*$ if (\ref{antilinear}) is obeyed.
 In other words, we define

 if (\ref{linear}) is obeyed, or

 if (\ref{antilinear}) is obeyed, where $\abs*{c_\beta'} = \abs{c_\beta}$ for all $\beta$.
 This is consistent with the definitions we have made up until now.
 Now for any nonzero $c_\beta$, using the square of the isometry property (\ref{isometry}) with $\xi_{\alpha \beta}$ and $\psi$ leads to